- 10 Apr 2023

 You cannot delete a published article version.
 You can only delete the unpublished article version.

-- Open: To open the article version in the editor
+- Open: To open the article version in the Editor.
+This helps you restore any of the previous versions to the published state

-- Workflow history: To view the workflow history of the article version
+- Workflow history: To view the workflow history of the article version.
+This includes all the Workflow stages, Workflow assignees, comments, and dates

 You can make any previous version of an article public by opening that version in the editor and clicking Publish.

-You can also see detailed information about each version including the version number, the author, when it was created, and which version is public.
+You can also see detailed information about each version, including the version number, contributor, created date, and version visibility.

 Viewing differences between two versions of an article